kaneplusplus/icd-10-cm-embedding/README.md

 | 2022 |                 100 | 0.338 |                  0.049 |
 | 2022 |                1000 | 0.402 |                  0.058 |

-The autoencoder year validation performance
+The autoencoder year validation performance ordered by year.

 In addition to the 2019 validation the models selected for distribution were tested on the 2020-2022 data sets to ensure their performance is comparable over years.
 It should be noted that the ICD-10-CM codes do not vary too much so we should not expect large differences.
 As expected, the mean square error and coefficients of determination are similar to the 2019 data.
+Table @ref(tab:model_perf)

-### Validating representation
+### Validating the embedding representation

 As a final step in the validation process, we use the fact that in addition to the description, the ICD-10-CM codes themselves carry